Vizzuality/marxan-cloud/docs/features/scenario-features/linking-features-to-scenarios/high-level-design.md

-  `project_id/feature_class_name`) cannot be resolved to a feature in the target MarxanCloud instance, if different from the source one, this should be considered an error (as all platform-wide features referenced in an exported project are required to be available in the target platform)
+  `project_id/feature_class_name`) cannot be resolved to a feature in the target MarxanCloud instance, if different from the source one, this should be considered an error (as all platform-wide features referenced in an exported project are required to be available in the target platform, if different from the source one)

 - one or more import steps of a cloning or import process could be ongoing at the same time for a given project and its scenarios

 ## Implementation - summary

-Details in the full _Implementation_ section below are still in draft; in the meanwhile, this section presents a summary of the process (with various extents of pseudocode/pseudosql to aid with the identification of the tables/columns involved).
+This section presents a summary of the process, with various extents of pseudocode/pseudosql to aid with the identification of the tables/columns involved.

+For final implementation details, always refer to the code: this document's scope is only to guide the development of the refactor, not to be an overview of the actual implementation nor to be kept up to date as the implementation may evolve after the initial refactor.

 ### Data schema changes